A remarkable journey designed for professionals in K-12 schools,

 Phase 1 introduced the Moral Courage skill set to you.
 During Phase 2, you’ll learn to apply those skills in a world that’s messy, unpredictable, even irrational — in a word: complex.

-This phase consists of LIVE virtual classes, one per week, each lasting 90 minutes.
+This phase consists of four LIVE virtual classes, one per week, each lasting 2 hours.

 Taught by the Moral Courage Project’s behavioral scientist, Allison Gerrard, every class explores basic (and utterly eye-opening) research about complexity.
 Participants use these learnings in breakout rooms with other members of the cohort.